 Managing data center capacity for machine learning requires smart DCIM tools

 At their recent annual conference, NVIDIA CEO, Jensen Huang proclaimed during his keynote that Artificial Intelligence (AI) workloads will flood data centers everywhere as every app and application moves towards leveraging AI technology.
-The complexity of managing these workloads willis expected to increase adoption of DCIM tools by I&O leaders.
+The complexity of managing these workloads is expected to increase adoption of DCIM tools by I&O leaders.

 The growth in Machine Learning is exploding, and although most of the Deep Learning technology today resides with large cloud hyper-scalers like Google and Facebook, Huang believes it will spread beyond these giants to data centers of all sizes.
 “Machine Learning is one of the most important computer revolutions ever,” Huang said.
 “AI is just another kind of computing, and it’s going to hit many, many markets,” added Ian Buck, NVIDIA VP in charge of the company’s Accelerated Computing unit.